anypossiblew/tiven.wang/_posts/articles/hcp/2017-01-18-java-maven-project-for-hcp-4-spring-data.md

 ---
 layout: post
-title: Apply Spring Data JPA for Java Maven Project on HCP
+title: Apply Spring Data JPA to Java Project on HCP
-excerpt: "Apply Spring Data JPA for Java Maven Project on HCP"
+excerpt: "Spring Data’s mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
+Spring Data JPA, part of the larger Spring Data family, makes it easy to easily implement JPA based repositories.
+This module deals with enhanced support for JPA based data access layers.
+It makes it easier to build Spring-powered applications that use data access technologies."
-modified: 2017-01-18T17:00:00-00:00
+modified: 2017-02-23T17:00:00-00:00
 categories: articles
 tags: [Spring, Maven, Java, HCP, HANA]
 image: